Is Term Life Insurance Better Than Whole Life Insurance?

 If you understand how car insurance works, you’ll understand the basic principle of life insurance too.
 It is a legally binding contract between you and a provider that states as long as you pay your premiums, the provider will pay a specific amount of money to your beneficiaries if you pass away.
 So long as the nature of your death is covered under the policy.
 All life insurance policies outline the causes of death they will or will not cover, along with any other caveats.

 Who are my beneficiaries?

 Pretty much whoever you want them to be.
-You can name anyone you care about, who may be affected by your death, as your beneficiary.
-For many people that would be their partners or children.
+You can name anyone you care about, who may be financially affected by your death, as your beneficiary.
+For many people that would be their partner, children, or both.
 But it could also be a sibling, best friend, business partner or even a Non-Profit Organization.

 We suggest using an online insurance provider, like PolicyMe.
 They’re a web-based insurance company on a mission to make life insurance more accessible to Canadians like you.
 And since they’re a bonafide insurance provider, not a broker, you’ll get the coverage you need at the best possible price.

 PolicyMe is your one-stop-shop for calculating how much coverage you need, the right type of policy for your situation, instant online quotes, and transparent service.

 Term life insurance only covers you for a specific period of time, anywhere from 5 to 30 years, or to a specific age like 85, for example.
 Since term life insurance does not cover you indefinitely until you die, the policy will likely expire before you pass away.
 The provider is far less likely to take a loss on your death which makes the insurance premiums significantly lower than a permanent, whole life insurance policy.